alorbini/promptopia/README.md

-# 📚 Prompt Library
+# 📚 Promptopia

-Prompt Library is a bilingual (Arabic/English) mobile application designed to provide users with a curated collection of creative and technical prompts.
+Promptopia is a bilingual (Arabic/English) mobile application designed to provide users with a curated collection of creative and technical prompts.
 It features a modern mobile UI, a powerful Filament admin panel, and a clean Laravel 11 API backend, all structured in a monorepo.

 ## 🖼️ Screenshots